 Next, our guide took us to an old stone structure known as the Dome of Theodora.
 While much smaller, the dome was modeled after that of the Hagia Sofia in Constantinople.
 And originally, the space was used as a baptistry.

-Though it was the center of a heated land dispute between the local Assyrian community and the Turkish government, the Syriac Christians were officially recognized as the rightful owners of the land several years back.
+That land happened to be the center of a long and heated dispute between the local Assyrian community and the Turkish government.
+But the Syriac Christians were finally recognized as the rightful owners of the land several years back.

 We were then taken to the main church, where congregations still gather for services.
 It was constructed in 512 with support from the Byzantine emperor.